Genderqueer and Menstruating

 other imbalances created by lifestyle habits such as diet, physical activity (or lack of), rest/sleep that can lead to constitutional dampness or dryness

 As soon as I had that information I could find out the best steam plan for me (when to do it/ how long) and what herbs to use.
-Then, I was able to begin steaming in a safe and effective way.
-My steam plans and herbs have been working!
+Then, I was able to begin steaming safely and effectively.
+My steam plan and herbs have been working!
 I am resolving a multitude of issues which I will be going over in future blog posts.

-The imbalances brought me to the steaming seat, but I also had a persistent desire to understand why I felt so disconnected to my body.
+The imbalances brought me to the steaming seat, but I also had a persistent desire to understand why I felt so disconnected from my body.

-How is steaming helping me with my relationship to my gender?
+How is steaming helping me with my relationship to gender?

 I first steamed with my knees together.
-I did this for the first five or so times…and then slowly I began to shift my body so the steam would cover more of my pelvis, and I could feel it absorbing more deeply.
+I did this for the first five or so times…and then slowly over a few sessions shifted my body so the steam would cover more of my pelvis, and I could feel it absorbing more deeply.
 It turned out this was with my knees open wide in an accepting, confident, and relaxed way.
-After sitting over the herbal steam in this “new to me” way for several months a change began to happen.
+After sitting over the herbal steam in this “new to me” way for several months a change happened.
 The steaming process allowed feelings and thoughts I’ve always had (but mostly ignored) about my body to float to the forefront.
-I began to really consider and explore them with my closest friends and partner.
-I realized that my relationship to my body was driving how I felt about gender, how I experience my gender.
+I began to consider and explore them with my closest friends and partner.
+I realized that my relationship with my body was driving how I felt about gender, and how I experienced my gender.

 If you want my personal story on experiencing myself outside of the binary, read on…